byte-it/backer/README.md

 - `user`: The database user
 - `database`: A single database or multiple databases
 - `password`: The database password
-- `tableIgnoreList?`: A comma separated list of tables to ignore
+- `ignore_tables?`: A comma separated list of tables to ignore
-- `tableIncludeList?`: A comma separated list tables to include
+- `include_tables?`: A comma separated list of tables to include
+- `ignore_data?`: A comma separated list of tables to ignore data from
 - `options?`: Each option must be a sub item to the `options` label.
 The key must be the full name of the option.
     Each option will be printed in this format: `--OPTION_NAME="OPTION_VALUE"`.
 Options that don't use a value must use a boolean value (false won't be added to the command)